Bisu7/GitLore/README.md

-# This project is underdevelopment now
+# This project is under development.